pillowlab/LNPfitting/README.md

   differentiable and therefore easier to ascend.

-* This implementation uses standard quasi-Newton methods to find a local optimum, and does not use simulated annealing.
+* This implementation uses standard quasi-Newton methods to find a local optimum, as opposed to simulated annealing.